 The financial advisor plays an integral role in implementing and maintaining the payroll plan.
 It is the advisor’s responsibility to identify prospective companies and to ensure that the SaskWorks’ Payroll Investment Plan is not already in place within the organization.
 Although it is not required, SaskWorks prefers that the PIP be set up by the current advisor of record for the company’s group plan.
 Once prospective employers have been identified the advisor will play a major role in implementing the payroll investment plan.
 This process is outlined in detail below in order to aid the advisor in the set up and maintenance of the plan.

-During the enrollment phase, the advisor will meet with interested employees to determine how an investment in the SaskWorks Venture Fund will fit within their individual savings strategy.
+During the enrolment phase, the advisor will meet with interested employees to determine how an investment in the SaskWorks Venture Fund will fit within their individual savings strategy.
 With the employee, the advisor will use SaskWorks’ payroll deduction calculator to determine an optimal contribution amount and the tax deductions associated with it.
 The advisor is also responsible for providing the employee with the required disclosure materials as per compliance regulations (i.e. prospectus).

 After the initial setup, the advisor is responsible for regular KYC updates as required by compliance.
 The advisor must be available to assist the shareholder with any changes to their contributions, including increasing, reducing, or ceasing contributions, and to address any problems or concerns the shareholder may have.